tomrndom/osf-website/src/pages/about/board/index.md

     title: Platinum Representative
   - company: City Network Hosting AB
     description: >-
-      <p>Johan Christenson is a serial entrepreneur whom has successfully exited
-      multiple  companies he founded.
+      Johan Christenson is a serial entrepreneur whom has successfully exited multiple  companies he founded.
 After receiving a graduate degree in Engineering, from Florida Institute of  Technology, his focus turned to the digital media space.
 He has raised money both in the US and  Europe